 HONG KONG SHARK FIN-RELATED TRADE

-In 2009, BLOOM commissioned the Social Sciences Research Centre of The University of Hong Kong (HKUSSRC) to carry out the survey on consumption habits of shark fins and shark-related products in Hong Kong.
+In 2009/10, BLOOM commissioned the Social Sciences Research Centre of The University of Hong Kong (HKUSSRC) to carry out the survey on consumption habits of shark fins and shark-related products in Hong Kong.
 The study was one of the most comprehensive researches on the subject ever completed, wherein more than 1,000 interviews were conducted successfully.
 In 2014/15, this study was replicated to provide an update, and to offer a comparison of any changes that might have arisen in the 5 years.
 The study was replicated once again in 2019/20, with encouraging findings indicating Hong Kong moving towards a future more conscious of the need for environmental conservation – not just for sharks, but also for other related marine issues.

 Dining on shark fins: a snapshot of shark fins offered by Macau’s leading casino-hotels

 Tourism and casino-driven revenues are by far the greatest sources of income for the Macau Special Administrative Region.
 With Macau’s hotels industry growing increasingly extravagant to match tourists’ demands, Macau’s import of shark fins from Hong Kong has also risen.

 In 2013 and with the support of Humane Society International (HSI), BLOOM HK conducted a hotel survey in Macau to investigate the provision of shark fin dishes across the casino-hotels.
 The objective was to find 1) whether or not shark fin or shark fin-alternative dishes were offered on the menus of Macau’s major casino hotels and 2) whether a Seafood Procurement Policy was present for the corresponding casino-operators.

 Between 2007 and 2010, Macau’s shark fin-related imports from Hong Kong have doubled.